gwenjo/FancyDayDesign/README.md

 There is a search bar on every page, you can easily search products by name and/or keyword.

 ##### Home page
 On the homepage you will find a hero image with the motto of Fancy Day Design.
 Then 3 images to be inspired.
 At the bottom of the homepage are testimonials from happy customers.

-##### Blog page
-The blog page contains short summarized articles about Fancy Day Design. when you click on "read the full blog post" it will take you to the full article.

-The blog post also shows any comments made on the post.
-Any user can read and leave a comment.

 ##### Products

 ###### All Products
 The navigation bar at the top of the page shows all product categories on the site for ease of use for the user.
 The categories to choose from are;
 *   Balloons 0-9
 *   Balloons A-Z